srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 Run a token call from [keycloak-api](../api/keycloak-client-credentials-grant.http)

-Step around in the breakpoint, set e.g. add response-header.
+Step around after the breakpoint, e.g. add response-header in the instances window.

 Other ways through remote debugging.